Assasinphoenix/pyqt5-tutorial/dockwidget.rst

 =======
 Example
 =======
-Below is an example of an DockWidget:
+Below is an example of a DockWidget:

 .. literalinclude:: _examples/dockwidget.py